-THE DEPUTY SPEAKER: Honourable minister, to save time - I do not know if you can guide us better on whether we should refer the report to the Minister for Agriculture, Animal Industry and Fisheries to coordinate other ministries.
+THE DEPUTY SPEAKER: Honourable minister, to save time, would it be proper that this report we refer it - I do not know if you can guide us better on whether we should refer it to the Minister for Agriculture, Animal Industry and Fisheries to coordinate other ministries.
 Dr Isamat, who is responsible?
 Because you are in charge of your district, which ministry should be responsible for this directly?